 Here is the most delicious recipe for scones: Caramel Apple Scones

-I’ve included a short video showing you how to make these scones.
-You’ll find it near the recipe at the end of this post.
-Then you can print out the complete recipe to make these at home!
+Watch the video showing you how to make these scones, then you can print out the complete recipe to make these at home!

 Caramel apples aren’t a big deal in my house for a few very-good-reasons.
 Personally, I can’t seem to get behind the idea that biting into a round and sticky surface is somehow going to work out all right.
 My son isn’t allowed to bite into anything hard with his front teeth since he knocked part of his tooth out with a baseball bat last year.
 The caramel would latch onto that temporary tooth and suck it right out of his mouth.
 And my husband just isn’t into getting messy at all.